6.2 Other Parameters

 Clear Log File before Start

 If this option is turned on, the KILLDISK.LOG log file will be truncated before erasing starts.
-After erasing is completed, the log file will contain information only about the last session.
+After erasing is completed, the log file will contain information about the last session only.

 If this option is turned off, the KILLDISK.LOG log file will not be truncated and information about the last erasing session is appended to the end of the file.